 Use the Software

-At this point, you’re a new contributor who has worked on a good first issue and got your contribution merged.
-To continue finding new opportunities to contribute, you have to actively use the software to gain the end-user perspective.
+At this point, you’re a new contributor who has worked on a good first issue and hopefully got your contribution merged.
+To continue finding new opportunities to contribute, you have to actively use the software to get a feel of an end-user’s perspective.
 For example, once I got started using Nextcloud, I noticed it could have better support for keyboard navigation.
 I reported the issues I found on GitHub and eventually contributed fixes for them.

-Once again, this has some benefits for the contributor, such as:
+Once again, this has some benefits for you as the contributor, such as:

 - Learning how to file a helpful bug report e.g. what info to include to help reproduce an issue.

 - It enables more interaction with the maintainers i.e. you ask questions when stuck and they give you feedback on your contributions.